 - Action relating to SEN support will follow an ‘assess, plan, do and review’ model:

-- Assess: Data on the pupil held by the school will be collated by the class/subject teacher/Assistant Headteacher (SENCo) in order to make an accurate assessment of the pupil’s needs.
+- Assess: Data on the pupil held by the school will be collated by the class/subject teacher/Acting Deputy Headteacher (SENCo) in order to make an accurate assessment of the pupil’s needs.
 Parents will always be invited to this early discussion to support the identification of action to improve outcomes.

-- Plan: If review of the action taken indicates that “additional to and different from” support will be required, then the views of all involved including the parents and the pupil will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class/subject teacher with advice from the Assistant Headteacher (SENCo).
+- Plan: If review of the action taken indicates that “additional to and different from” support will be required, then the views of all involved including the parents and the pupil will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class/subject teacher with advice from the Acting Deputy Headteacher (SENCo).